What could make a more delectable (and appropriate) seasonal meal on a chilly autumn night than a bowl of hearty pumpkin soup?

 One advantage to using fresh pumpkin is the ability to utilize the seeds.
 Roasting pumpkin seeds – a particularly fun project to do with kids – produces a healthy snack that provides a rich source of vitamins and minerals.

-Serve this recipe with a crunchy green salad and a warm slice of whole grain toast for a truly sweet and satisfying Halloween treat.
+Serve this recipe with a crunchy green salad and a warm slice of whole grain toast for a truly sweet and satisfying Fall or Halloween treat.